onekey-sec/unblob/SECURITY.md

 # Security Policy

 ## Reporting
-As a security company, IoT Inspector commits to all of its open source products having sound and secure implementations.
+As a security company, ONEKEY commits to all of its open source products having sound and secure implementations.

-All security bugs in IoT Inspector products should be reported by email to security@iot-inspector.com.
+All security bugs in ONEKEY products should be reported by email to security@onekey.com.
 We strongly suggest that you encrypt your email content using our PGP public key (see below).
 Security bugs must not  be reported through public Github issues.

 In accordance with the [Responsible Full Disclosure Policy (RFPolicy) v2.0](https://dl.packetstormsecurity.net/papers/general/rfpolicy-2.0.txt), your email will be acknowledged within five days.
 The security team will then keep you informed of the progress being made towards a fix and full announcement at least every five days.

 ## Disclosure policy
-IoT Inspector has a 5 step disclosure process.
+ONEKEY has a 5 step disclosure process.

 1. The security report is received and is assigned a primary handler.
 This person will coordinate the fix and release process.